duluca/document-ts/README.md

   }
 ```

-See the Minimal MEAN sample project for usage - https://github.com/excellalabs/minimal-mean
+See the Lemon Mart Server sample project for usage - https://github.com/duluca/lemon-mart-server

-## Features

-- `connect()`
-  _MongoDB async connection harness_
-  It can be a challenge to ensure that database connectivity exists, when writing an fully async web application. `connect()` makes it easy to connect to a MongoDB instance and makes it safe to be called simultanously from multiple threads starting up at the same time.
-- `Document` and `IDocument`
-  _Base Class and Interface to help define your own models_
-  ...

 ## Goals